9 steps to planning your internal company event

 - Supervising staff at the site before, during and after the event

 Begin by assessing whether or not your event would be best planned by an individual or a group.
 The larger or more complicated the event, the more likely a committee will be needed to complete the many required tasks.
 Even small events, especially those to which employees have a high emotional attachment, such as retirement celebrations, may benefit from a team approach, lest employees begin to feel that such events reflect only one person’s preferences.

-Rather than asking for volunteers, consider putting together an event planning committee the same way you would form a team for any other strategic task.
-Look for employees with the skills and experience that your event requires: a big thinker, a task master, a contract negotiator, a techie geek, a PR specialist, a print and/or Web designer, a bean counter, a foodie, a “life of the party” guy or gal, etc. Pulling employees from different areas of the company will help to expand the buy-in of different employee groups.
-Committee or no committee, internal events require a group effort.
-While one person may head up the planning, he or she will require help from within to coordinate the logistics, schedule meeting space, determine speakers, select entertainment and promote the event.
+Rather than asking for volunteers, consider putting together an event planning committee like you would form a team for any other strategic task.
+Look for employees with the skills and experience that your event requires: a big thinker, a taskmaster, a contract negotiator, a techie geek, a PR specialist, a print and/or web designer, a bean counter, a foodie, a “life of the party” guy or gal, etc. Pulling employees from different areas of the company will help to expand the buy-in of other employee groups.
+Committee or no committee, internal company events require a group effort.
+While one person may head up the planning, they will need help to coordinate the logistics, schedule meeting space, determine speakers, select entertainment and promote the internal corporate event.

 And as the saying goes, time is money.
 If your event will involve many attendees, multiple sessions, numerous vendors and travel considerations, and your company does not have at least one person on staff whose job description and experience includes meeting planning, consider how much time internal staff can afford to devote to planning.
 Is the event so large that planning would significantly pull them off their regular duties, or so important that it should be handed off to a professional meeting planner or event planning company?